MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### LiquidHaskell

 LiquidHaskell is a static verifier for Haskell, based on Liquid Types.
 It allows annotating code with invariants that complement the invariants imposed by the types.
-These invariants are checked with an SMT solver.
-It is not about dependent types but [refinement types](https://en.wikipedia.org/wiki/Refinement_(computing)#Refinement_types) (you refine some defined type with rules not build it dependent from scratch).
+These invariants are checked with a SMT solver.
+It is not about dependent types but [refinement types](https://en.wikipedia.org/wiki/Refinement_(computing)#Refinement_types) (you refine some defined type with rules, not build it dependent from the scratch).

 Visit: https://ucsd-progsys.github.io/liquidhaskell-blog/